Shikaga/PitchBlackAnalysis/index.md

 And yet, this never comes to pass.
 Riddicks role as antagonist truly does not outlive the first act.
 In fact, upon reflection, his actions of the first act are not conducive to an antagonist role when taken in context.
 Sure, he tried to incapacitate Johns in a bid to escape.
 But beyond that he doesn’t seem to bear any ill will to any of the crew members, even Johns.

-His stalking of Fry seems to have been simply out of curiosity.
-He did not kill Zeke, which he was accused of.
-The film definitely tries to give you the sense of his danger in the first act, but upon a objective analysis, he never does.
+His stalking of Fry seems to have been simply out of curiosity and he is not guilty of killing Zeke.
+The film cleverly tries to sell Riddick as the villain in the first act, but upon a objective analysis, he never does anything villainous.

 We are informed by Johns that Riddick killed the pilot of his prison transport ship to escape.
 But we have no reason to believe that this is true.
 Johns, an already unreliable character, would have every reason in the world to lie about this to Fry.

-Sure, Riddick admits to killing some people, but we have all seen *ConAir*, sometimes killing is justified, but the price must still be served.
+Sure, Riddick admits to killing some people, but we have all seen *ConAir (1997)*, sometimes killing is justified, but the price must still be served.

 But while Riddick may not be the villain of the piece, that is not to say that he is a saint.
 He tries to help the other passengers, but only to a degree.
-When one of the Imam’s boys gets cornered by one of the alien creatures, Riddick does not try to save him.
+When one of the Imam’s boys gets cornered by alien creatures, Riddick does not try to save him.
 He tells the boy to stay still, but when the boy runs, Riddick does nothing to intervene, clearly sensing the futility of trying to save boy.

-This is not the behaviour of a normal protagonist.
-We need them to put their life on the line to protect the weak, we accept it as part of their hero's burden.

-Yet despite the fact that Riddick often displaying cowardice and weakness, he still ends up being incredibly likeable.

-???
-Tie these two paras together
+Riddick does no bear the hero's burden.
+He does not not protect the innocent, he does not sacrifice himself.
+Riddick displays cowardice and weakness, and a complete lack of empathy to those around him.

-It is because he performs acts that are unconscionable for a protagonist, that the audience finds him so interesting.
-He is able to make those choices that a hero cannot.
+And it is because he performs acts that are unconscionable for a protagonist, that we find him so interesting.
+He is not constrained by the moral expectations of his role, however nuanced it might be.
+He is a character that you truly cannot predict.

 Hypocrite
 ---------